Projects

 The proposed project would convert the existing westerly end of Health Sciences Drive into a pedestrian and micro mobility-friendly corridor, and new “smart” traffic signals at all major intersections within the project would be installed, along with a roundabout at the connection to Medical Center Drive South.

-The proposed Hillcrest Campus Phase 2 Utility Undergrounding Project would underground the existing overhead electrical and telecommunications facilities throughout the Hillcrest Campus gateway, specifically along Arbor Drive between Front Street and First Avenue, First Avenue between Arbor Drive and Montecito Way, and Montecito Way between Front Street and First Avenue.
-The Hillcrest Campus 2019 LRDP identified an overhaul of the campus utility and infrastructure systems, including undergrounding current utilities, in order to upgrade the existing utilities systems, improve infrastructure reliability, and promote a more resilient campus overall.
+The proposed Hillcrest Campus Phase 2 Utility Undergrounding Project would underground the existing overhead electrical and telecommunications facilities throughout the Hillcrest Campus gateway, specifically along Arbor Drive between Front Street and First Avenue and First Avenue between Arbor Drive and Montecito Way.
+The Hillcrest Campus 2019 LRDP identified an overhaul of the campus utility and infrastructure systems, including undergrounding current utilities, to upgrade the existing utilities systems, improve infrastructure reliability and promote a more resilient campus overall.

 Project rendering of the outpatient pavilion on the Hillcrest campus Credit: Arcadis